mapswipe/mapswipe/CONTRIBUTING.md

 - `yarn start` will run the javascript packager
 - `yarn runAndroid` will assemble the android `DevDebug` app and run it on your emulator or phone.
 This overrides the standard `react-native run-android` command which is broken with build flavors/variants.

-If none of the above makes sense, read https://facebook.github.io/react-native/docs/getting-started first.
+If none of the above makes sense, read the [react-native intro](https://facebook.github.io/react-native/docs/getting-started) first.

 ### Assembling a Release

-Note: this section is mostly useless, as releases are automatically produced by travis CI.
+Note: this section is mostly for reference, as releases are automatically produced by travis CI.

 To assemble a release for Android, you'll have to set up your Android development environment to generate a signed APK.
 The React Native docs have [instructions](https://facebook.github.io/react-native/docs/0.23/signed-apk-android.html) on this to follow.
 To generate a signed release, you'll need to obtain the release keystore file from a MapSwipe developer as well as the credentials for it.
 Note, generating a signed release is only necessary for updating the app on the Google Play store.

 When creating a new release for the Play store, you'll need to increment the `versionCode` and the `versionName` so that they don't clash with existing versions.
 See [Version numbering](#version-numbering) below on how to do this.

 ## Developing - iOS

 You can access the xcode project in the iOS directory.
 Make sure to open the xcworkspace file and not the xcodeproj file.

 TBC